jbenet/data/dev/designdoc.md

 ## datadex - data index

+(The name datadex is worse than datahub, but datahub seems to be taken by a related project.
+Perhaps collaborate?
+TODO: talk to datahub people.)

 The important power data brings to the table is publishing and downloading datasets from a repository, public or private.
 This is achieved by the use of `datadex`, `data`'s sister tool and a simple website.
 The plan is to run